Measurement Guide

 Quarter panels (rear): The rear quarter panels on sedans and coupes can be large.
 On trucks, the rear quarter panel area behind the rear door is often significant.

-Bumpers: Front and rear bumpers are often overlooked but add meaningful square footage, especially on trucks and SUVs with large plastic bumper covers.
+Bumpers: Front and rear bumpers get overlooked but add meaningful square footage, especially on trucks and SUVs with large plastic bumper covers.

 Trunk or tailgate: On sedans, measure the trunk lid.
 On SUVs and hatchbacks, measure the liftgate.
 On pickup trucks, the tailgate is a large flat panel that's easy to measure accurately.